MicrochipTech/aws-iot-zero-touch-secure-provisioning-kit/readme.md

   ### AWS Setup

+#### Automated Setup
+See AWS CloudFormation templates and documentation in the cloud-formation-templates folder.

 #### Manual Setup

 1. Log into the AWS Console for your account and select the region you want to